How to Install Codex CLI on Ubuntu 26.04, 24.04 and 22.04

 Sign In with an API Key

-For SSH sessions or systems without a browser, pipe an API key into the login command.
+For Platform-billed workflows, pipe an API key into the login command.
 This avoids saving the key directly in your shell history:

 read -rsp "OpenAI API key: " OPENAI_API_KEY